 - Labor difficulties.
 For example, the umbilical cord may become compressed, and the baby may be deprived of oxygen.

-- Increased likelihood of cesarean delivery, which may be necessary to prevent fetal oxygen deprivation and other complications.
+- Increased likelihood of cesarean delivery, which may be necessary to prevent fetal oxygen deprivation (birth asphyxia) and other complications.

 - Infection.
 If there is a tear or puncture in the amniotic membranes, dangerous bacteria can enter the uterus and harm the baby.
 (2).

 Leaking amniotic fluid can indicate premature rupture of membranes (PROM), a complication in which the amniotic sac ruptures (the mother’s water breaks) before the baby is in the correct position for birth.
-PROM occurs in approximately two percent of pregnancies, and can result in infection, umbilical cord prolapse, and other issues.
+PROM occurs in approximately two percent of pregnancies, and can result in infection, umbilical cord prolapse (when the cord descends the birth canal before or alongside the baby, possibly becoming compressed), and other issues.

 PROM can also occur prematurely, in which case it is known as preterm premature rupture of membranes (PPROM).
 PPROM comes with the added risk of causing premature birth (5).